 Prior to working at the NYCLU, Bodde worked as a legal educator in Cambodia for communities in provincial areas focusing on the legal and extralegal remedies for violations of women’s rights and citizens’ land rights.
 This work combined both her background as a New York City teacher and her commitment to fighting violence and poverty by empowering women.
 She has also worked at the Office of the United Nations High Commissioner for Refugees and, as a volunteer immigration attorney, has assisted in securing asylum status for recent refugees.

-Prior to joining the NYCLU, Meng worked at South Brooklyn Legal Services on family law and drug treatment issues; the Asian American Legal Defense and Education Fund on education equity issues, particularly to support the voluntary racial integration of schools and to challenge the expulsion of students from schools without due process; and the Women’s Rights Project at the American Civil Liberties Union on the disparate treatment of teenage mothers within schools, the incarceration of juveniles in solitary confinement, and violence committed against Iraqi and American women by the U.S. military.
+Prior to joining the NYCLU and during law school, Meng worked at the Asian American Legal Defense and Education Fund (AALDEF) on education equity issues affecting Southeast Asian students, particularly to support the voluntary racial integration of schools and to challenge the expulsion of students from schools without due process; the Women’s Rights Project at the American Civil Liberties Union on the disparate treatment of teenage mothers within schools, the incarceration of juveniles in solitary confinement, and violence committed against Iraqi and American women by the U.S. military; and South Brooklyn Legal Services on family law and drug treatment issues.
+Prior to law school, Meng also worked in Phnom Penh, Cambodia with the Cambodian League for the Promotion and Defense of Human Rights (LICADHO), a local human rights organization, to document and raise awareness of human rights violations committed against incarcerated persons.

 Nathan Vogel joined the NYCLU as legislative counsel in July, 2012.
 He supports NYCLU’s mission by monitoring the state legislature, analyzing bills and directly advocating for robust protections for civil liberties in New York.